msr8/trollware/Integrations/README.md

 **Parameters Required:**

-``file_data``: The bytes form of the file that you will be creating constantly, which the victim wont be able to delete
+``file_data``: The bytes form of the file that you will be creating constantly, which the victim wont be able to delete.
+Must be a string in bytes format.
+For eg: `b"hello"`

 ``file_path``: The directory where the file would be created, as well as its name and extension.
 Must be a string.
 For eg: `"C:\Users\User\Desktop\sus.jpeg"`